And this is just after five minutes of walking aro...

 GEAR: There is no place to purchase climbing gear on the island, so everything will have to be brought with you.
 If you stay at the Bluff View House you will have static ropes and a clip stick, just bring a squid or something similar to clip the bolts.
 A rack of 20 quickdraws will get you up any route on the island (the longest route requires 19).
 Take a half-dozen shoulder-length slings with biners for routes at The Point.
 Ascending devices (Prussic, Ropeman, Tiblock) are also required when climbing at The Point.
 More details

-Orange Cave: With a 7 minute approach this is great place to spend an afternoon and to get used to the stone on the Brac.
+: With a 10 minute approach, this is great place to spend an afternoon and to get used to the stone on the Brac.
 This area offers climbing from 5.6 to 5.11a, and includes one of the steepest 5.10s anywhere!
 Shade @ 2:00 in March.

-The Northeast Point: Adventurous climbing ascending with nothing but water and air below you.
+with nothing but water and air below you.
 Many routes here from 5.9 to 5.12.
 Shade all day in February, the top of the routes get sun by mid March.
+Edd's Place

-Neptune's Lair: Though only a few climbs here, the beauty of the area makes the 25 minute walk well worth it.
-If you continue just a little further beyond the crag, Neptuneís Cave is well worth exploring.
+: Though only a few climbs here, the beauty of the area makes the 25 minute walk well worth it.
+If you continue just a little further beyond the crag, Neptune’s Cave is well worth exploring.
 Shade most of the day, with evening sun in March.
+Dixon's Wall

 In the center of the Caribbean, 450 miles to the south of Miami, Florida, and 150 miles south of Cuba are the Cayman Islands.
 Cayman Brac is the easternmost island of the Caymans, 85 miles northeast of Grand Cayaman, and 5 miles east of Little Cayman.